The GPT-WritingPrompts Dataset: A Comparative Analysis of Character Portrayal in Short Stories: Introduction

-Our results show that GPT-generated stories differ significantly from human-written ones along {\em all} six dimensions, when compared at both the aggregate-level (Sections \ref{res-pov-agg}) and at the instance-level (Section \ref{res-instance-level}).
-On average, GPT-generated stories use more words associated with a positive valence and higher dominance compared to human stories, but lower arousal (less activity), and fewer words that relate to appearance and intellect on average.
-Both sets of stories, however, display similar biases towards their male and female protagonists: female protagonists are more positive, less aroused, less in control, have a higher proportion of appearance-related words associated with them, and a lower proportion of intellect-related words compared to male protagonists.
-These results support prior findings on how neural models of language generation, both for stories and otherwise, differ from those of humans \cite{Lucy2021GenderAR, Huang2021UncoveringIG, giulianelli-etal-2023-comes}.
+We show that GPT-generated stories differ significantly from human-written ones along {\em all} six dimensions, when compared at both the aggregate-level (Sections \ref{res-pov-agg}) and at the instance-level (Section \ref{res-instance-level}).
+On average, GPT-generated stories use more words with a positive valence and higher dominance compared to human stories, but lower arousal (less activity), and use fewer words that relate to appearance and intellect.
+Both sets of stories, however, display similar biases towards their male and female protagonists: female protagonists are more positive, less aroused, less in control, are associated with a higher proportion of appearance-related words, and a lower proportion of intellect-related words compared to male protagonists.
+This supports prior findings on how neural models of language generation differ from those of humans \cite{Lucy2021GenderAR, Huang2021UncoveringIG, giulianelli-etal-2023-comes, breithaupt2024humans}.